Nymokrit/QRadar-Reference-Data-Management/documentation/Documentation.md

 Reference Tables support the same operations as Reference Map of Sets

 ## Additonal information

+### Dates
+Dates in DATE Ref Data is represented as timestamp (UNIX epoch).
+The same is true for 'last seen' or 'first seen' which leads to potentially surprising values like '1.54393E+12' when exported to CSV and opened in a program like MS Excel.
+They need to be converted to a date, which, in MS Excel may be done with a formula like

+> ```=((((A1/1000)/60)/60)/24)+DATE(1970,1,1)```

 ### Searching
-Most search fields are regex fields, i.e. one can input a regular expression that will be evaluated against the search text.
+Most search fields are regex fields, i.e. one can input a javascript regular expression that will be evaluated against the search text.
 If a search field is a regex field, it will display the value `/re/` as shown below

 ![Regex Search](searchField.png)

-If data contains 'subdata' which is not shown in the tables directly (e.g. rule details or reference table inner key/values), this data is usually also searched for the search expression.
+If data contains 'subdata' which is not shown in the tables directly (e.g. reference table inner key/values), this data is usually also searched for the search expression.

+> Important: Only keys/values are searched.
+It is currently not possible to search for things like 'source', 'last seen' or 'first seen'.

 ### Errors
 Most errors are handled either silently or by displaying an error message at the top of the currently displayed screen.
 For instance, the below error occured when the user attempted to delete a reference set with dependents.